-- Vision Insurance Benefits - Voluntary Term Life Insurance Benefits - Voluntary Personal Accident Insurance Benefits for you alone or for you and your family - Optional Short Term Disability Insurance Benefits - Long Term Disability Insurance Benefits - A Health Care Flexible Spending Account Benefit - A Dependent Day Care Flexible Spending Account Benefit.
+- Vision Insurance - Voluntary Term Life Insurance

+- Voluntary Personal Accident Insurance for you alone or for you and your family

+- Optional Short Term Disability Insurance

+- Long Term Disability Insurance

+- A Health Care Flexible Spending Account

+- A Dependent Day Care Flexible Spending Account.

-You pay the same amount for benefits each month, even if your number of pay periods varies from month to month (for example, if you are paid bi-weekly or weekly).
+You pay the same amount for benefits per pay period.
 Depending on your pay cycle, here is how payroll deductions work.
 (The amount may vary by a few cents due to rounding.)
 If you are paid:

-- Semi-monthly: You always receive two paychecks per month, so the same amount is deducted from each paycheck. - Bi-weekly: You generally receive two paychecks per month, so the same amount is deducted from the first two paychecks each month.
-However, in months with three pay periods, your last monthly paycheck will not have benefit deductions. - Weekly: You generally receive four paychecks per month, so the same amount is deducted from the first four paychecks each month.
-However, in months with five pay periods, your last paycheck of the month will not have benefit deductions.
+- Semi-monthly: You always receive two paychecks per month, so the same amount is deducted from each paycheck. - Bi-weekly: You generally receive two paychecks per month, and the same amount is deducted from each paycheck.
+In months with three pay periods, all three checks will have the same benefit deductions as your other paychecks. - Weekly: You generally receive four paychecks per month, and the same amount is deducted from each paycheck.
+In months with five pay periods, all five paychecks of the month will have the same benefit deductions.